 The service ledger sheets consist of single over-size pages that summarize each individual's service, including the names of ships and shore bases.
 They are arranged by service number in 27 volumes.

-These ledger sheets have been indexed by name in the following database.
-Consult the database Search Help page for information about the records, how to obtain copies and other sources for naval personnel records.
+These ledger sheets have been indexed by name in a database.
+Consult the database for information about the records, how to obtain copies and other sources for naval personnel records.

 These files are more administrative and financial in nature than the service ledger sheets.
 Most files contain a variety of documents, which may include enrollment applications, discharge or demobilization forms and separation allowances.
 They usually average from 25 to 50 pages.
 Some files relate to enrollment in the Royal Naval Air Service.
 First World War files are open to the public without access restrictions.

 References to the service files are found in Finding Aid 24-167.
 The references can be identified using Archives Search.
 In the search box enter the Finding Aid number and the name such as “24-167 William Smith” or “24-167 Jean Simard”.

 If the individual continued his service after the war, his First World World records may be in his post-1918 file.
 The National Archives in England holds service records for those who served in the Royal Navy and can be searched online.

 - Allied Intervention in Russia, 1918-19, and the Part Canada Played by Canada, by John Swettenham.
 (AMICUS 4288935)

 - Amid the Guns Below: The Story of the Canadian Corps, 1914-1919, by Larry Worthington.
 (AMICUS 4266835)